£10.00 + VAT

-Warehouse operations present many extra hazards to workers compared to most workplaces so it is important that they receive appropriate warehouse safety training.
-For example, warehouse workers are at greater risk of injury from; slips & trips, heights, manual handling injuries, vehicles, falling objects, machinery, hazardous substances among others.
+Warehouse operations present additional hazards to workers compared to most workplaces so it is important that they receive appropriate warehouse safety training.
+For example, warehouse workers are at greater risk of injury from; slips & trips, heights, manual handling activities, vehicles, falling objects, machinery, hazardous substances.

 As you might imagine the injury rate amongst warehouse staff is 3 times higher than the average across all industries!1

-This online Warehouse training course is designed to provide a convenient way for employers to assigned and record appropriate training has been provided.
+This online Warehouse training course is designed to provide a convenient way for employers to assigned and record that appropriate training has been provided.

 The objective is to reduce the risk to you and colleagues.

 - Understand the various sources of hazards in a warehouse

 - Know the safety measures to follow while working in a warehouse environment